-Founded in 1969 as the Österreichring, the Formula One Austrian Grand Prix was hosted at the circuit from 1970 to 1987.
+The Red Bull Ring was founded in 1969 as the Österreichring and hosted the Formula One Austrian Grand Prix at the circuit from 1970 to 1987.
 The circuit was removed from the Formula One calendar due to growing safety concerns.
 However after being renovated in the mid-90s, the circuit returned to the F1 calendar as the renamed A1-Ring, once again hosting the Austrian Grand Prix from 1997 to 2003.

 After Formula One once again removed the circuit from the calendar, the new owner of the circuit did further renovations and renamed it the Red Bull Ring, reopening in 2011 and Formula One returned in 2014.